 The Company's shares are listed on the Australian Securities Exchange and the Home Exchange is Perth.
 Ordinary shares are traded under the code HOM.

 (g) Share Buy-Back

-The on-market share buy-back of the Company's ordinary shares is temporarily suspended.
+The Company announced on 21 September 2011 that it is resuming its on-market share buy-back of the ordinary shares of the Company.